Mercedes-Benz W111

-The Mercedes-Benz W111 was a chassis code given to a range of Mercedes-Benz vehicles produced between 1959 and 1971, including four-door saloons (1959-1968) and two-door coupés and cabriolets (1961 to 1971).
-Their bodywork featured distinctive tailfins that gave the models their Heckflosse nickname — German for "fintail".
+The Mercedes-Benz W111 is a line of full-sized luxury cars produced by Mercedes-Benz between 1959 and 1971, including four-door saloons (1959–1968) and two-door coupés and cabriolets (1961–1971).
+The saloons’ bodywork featured distinctive pointed tailfins that gave the models their Heckflosse nickname — German for "fintail".

-Introduced with a 2.2-litre inline 6-cylinder engine, the W111 spawned a pair of variant lines which bracketed it in 1961: downscale entry-level inline 4-cylinder engined vehicles sharing the W111 chassis and bodies, designated the W110; and the W112, a high-end luxury saloon built on the W111 chassis with its body but exclusive features, elaborate appointments, and the Mercedes-Benz 300d Adenauer's fuel-injected 3-litre M189 six-cylinder engine – at the time the company's largest.
+Introduced with a 2.2-litre inline 6-cylinder engine, the W111 spawned a pair of bracketing variants in 1961: downscale entry-level inline 4-cylinder engined vehicles sharing the W111 chassis and bodies, designated the W110; and the high-end W112, a luxury saloon built on the W111 chassis with its body but exclusive features, elaborate appointments, and the Mercedes-Benz 300d Adenauer's fuel-injected 3-litre "big block" M189 six-cylinder engine – at the time the company's largest.

-Somewhat confusingly, both the W111 and W112 lines included vehicles with different Paul Bracq-designed bodywork, the 2-door coupé and cabriolet.
+As with the preceding W180 and W128 series, both the W111 and W112 lines included 2-door coupé and cabriolet body styles distinct from the saloon.
+Designed by Paul Bracq, these specialty cars were shared between the two new series, and featured their own unique and significantly upscaled coachwork and interiors.

 Design

-Mercedes-Benz emerged from World War II as an automaker in the early 1950s with the expensive 300 Adenauers and exclusive 300 S grand tourers that gained it fame, but it was the simple unibody Pontons which comprised the bulk of the company's revenues.
+Mercedes-Benz emerged from World War II as an automaker in the early 1950s with the expensive and exclusive 300 Adenauers 300 S grand tourers that gained it fame, but it was the simple unibody Pontons which comprised the bulk of the company's revenues.

 Work on replacing the Pontons began in 1956 with a design focused on passenger comfort and safety.
 The basic Ponton cabin was widened and squared off, with a large glass greenhouse improving driver visibility.
 A milestone in car design were front and rear crumple zones for absorbing kinetic energy on impact.
 The automaker also patented retractable seatbelts.